4.5 – Frequently Asked Questions

 FAQ: I have been told that VDOT has drastically cut their budget.
 Have you included in your report this drastic cut in the VDOT budget?

 Answer: While VDOT has recently had budget cuts, the VDOT funding for the Urban Maintenance Program has NOT been cut at all in the last 25 years.
 This program provides funding assistance for VA cities and towns to maintain their streets deriving its funding from the VA and federal gasoline taxes.
 The payments are based on lane miles of streets and roads.
-The historical profile for VDOT funding for this program is given in the Reference Subsection of Section IV (item number 6).
+The historical profile for VDOT funding for this program is given in the Reference Subsection of SECTION IV.
+Massanutten Community Infrastructure (item number 6).
 You can also go to the VDOT web site and download the historical profile directly from their site.

 FAQ: If Massanutten incorporates into a town, will it get a guarantee from VDOT that they will provide funding assistance for the next 25 years?